 Looking for 100% grass-fed and grass-finished beef locally raised on lush Willamette Valley pastures?
-Kookoolan Farms is a regenerative farm located in Yamhill, Oregon, where we focus on creating the most natural, delicious and nutrient-dense meat for you and your family, and on husbandry and grazing methods that help reverse climate change.
-We do vaccinate our animals against common illnesses, just as we have always immunized our family.
-But we never treat any of our animals with hormones or antibiotics or other medications, unless they are acutely ill (then of course we appropriately treat the illness or injury, just as we do with any member of our family).
+Kookoolan Farms is a regenerative farm located in Yamhill, Oregon, where we focus on raising the most natural, delicious and nutrient-dense meats for you and your family, and focus on husbandry and grazing methods that help reverse climate change.

-"We bought this farm in October 2005; we learned to build fences, greenhouses, and barns; produced more than 80 tons of composted manure from our poultry and cattle, built raised vegetable beds; learned to raise and butcher chickens; built and licensed a poultry processing facility and a winery; bought and installed poultry processing equipment and a delivery truck with a lift elevator for driving to market; learned to drive a tractor; bought a second tractor, learned where to buy feed, alfalfa, straw, baby cows, baby chicks, the plastic bags we package our poultry in; midwifed the births of goats and cows; and have learned a lot about starting, managing and marketing a business - and about living together.
+Founders Koorosh and Chrissie Zaerpoor started Kookoolan Farms in October 2005, teaching themselves how to build fences, greenhouses, and barns.
+They have produced more than 100 tons of composted manure from our poultry and cattle, built raised vegetable beds, learned to raise and butcher chickens, built and licensed a poultry processing facility and a winery, learned where to buy feed, alfalfa, straw, baby cows, baby chicks, the plastic bags we package our poultry in; midwifed the births of calves and lambs, and created a pillar of the Oregon modern farming community.

 All of our practices have always been organic, but we have

 never been certified and have no intention of becoming